 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-The two-injection regimen is Thyrogen 0.9 mg intramuscularly (IM), followed by a second 0.9 mg IM injection 24 hours later.
+THYROGEN is indicated as a two-injection regimen.
+The recommended dosage of THYROGEN is a 0.9 mg intramuscular injection to the buttock followed by a second 0.9 mg intramuscular injection to the buttock 24 hours later.

 THYROGEN should be administered intramuscularly only.
 THYROGEN should not be administered intravenously.

 Pretreatment with glucocorticoids should be considered for patients in whom tumor expansion may compromise vital anatomic structures [see Warnings and Precautions (5.3)].

 Routine measurement of serum TSH levels is not recommended after THYROGEN use.

 The supplied lyophilized powder must be reconstituted with Sterile Water for Injection.
 THYROGEN should be prepared, and administered in the following manner: